eyanq/sdr/README.md

-Simple Digit Recognition OCR in OpenCV-Python
+Simple Digit Recognition OCR in OpenCV Python
 =============================================

 This code is originally based on Abid Rahman K's answer in [Simple Digit Recognition OCR in OpenCV-Python](http://stackoverflow.com/questions/9413216/simple-digit-recognition-ocr-in-opencv-python/9620295).

-Several tiny modification has been made to adapt to OpenCV's new API.
+Several tiny modification has been made to adapt OpenCV's new API.

 Hope it helps for OpenCV newbies.

 ### Progress
-1. Run `train.py`, label the number surrounded with red rectangle *manually*.
+Run `train.py`, label the number surrounded with red rectangle **manually**.
 The labeled result will seems like

 ![Train Result](/data/train_result.png)

-2. Run `test.py`, the program will load the test image and automatically recognize digits using `KNearNeighbour` Algorithm.
+Run `test.py`, the program will load the test image and automatically recognize digits using `KNearNeighbour` Algorithm.
 The results will seem like

 Labeled Test Image